 You can also upload your own images to Pinterest to pin them to the board.
 In the first step you don’t need to edit anything, simply add things, the more the better.
 Aim to get at least 20 images pinned.
 The second step is to edit your board and really focus on the images that you like most and find more like them.
 Have a look at your images and see if a theme appears.
 Are there certain colors that you’re drawn to?
 Special elements or styles?

 Edit your board until you only have images that reflect you and your brand and that show what you want your audience to feel.
-You can then download or screenshot them and create a mood board in Canva for example, or add them to a google slide, so that you have everything in one place.
-I actually love this step of defining a brand – I hope you do to.
+You can then download or screenshot them and create a mood board in Canva (*affiliate link) for example, or add them to a google slide so that you have everything in one place.
+I actually love this step of defining a brand – I hope you do too.
 Have some fun with it and create your dream mood board!

 #3 Choose Your Brand Colors

 I know from my students on my website course that choosing your brand colors can be a bit scary, especially if you’re not a designer – but it’s an important step!
 Colors have such a powerful effect on our emotions, on what we feel.
 Just imagine looking at an image that has a lot of very strong colors, bright pink, white, black – you’re going to feel very different when you look at an image that consists of calm, soft colors, like grey, soft blue, beige…

 So it’s important to think about the message you want to convey and whether or not the colors you’re using fit that tone.
 Normally you want to have one main color for your brand, that really defines your brand but that also you use sparingly, especially if it’s a strong color.
 On your website, you could use your main color for things like your links and buttons.
 You also want to add a few accent colors that go with your main color and that make everything more interesting.
 Make sure to also choose a few background colors that are more neutral and that you can use on your website in the background, for example, to separate modules on one page.